Azure/azure-kusto-labs/kafka-integration/dockerized-quickstart/README.md

 ### 3.3.
 Create a batch ingestion policy on the table for configurable ingestion latency

-The ingestion policy includes three parameters, the first one met triggers an ingestion into Azure Data Explorer table.
+The [ingestion policy](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/batchingpolicy) is a performance optimizer and includes three parameters, the first one met triggers an ingestion into Azure Data Explorer table.
 ```
 .alter table Storms policy ingestionbatching @'{"MaximumBatchingTimeSpan":"00:00:15", "MaximumNumberOfItems": 100, "MaximumRawDataSizeMB": 300}'
 ```